Sometimes Elixir can be quite a pain. Often it’s because the libraries don’t yet

 Writing a reduce function

-to do quite a lot of things.
+We’ve seen how you can use reduce/3 to do quite a lot of things.
 But how do

 you create a reduce function?
 Let’s look at a few examples.
 First, a data